graemer957/sigma957.net/content/posts/supercharging-your-terminal.md

 _Update_: Found this interesting counter [article](https://joshtronic.com/2017/02/12/you-may-not-need-oh-my-zsh/) since posting

 _Update 2_: Installing the [Shell Integration](http://iterm2.com/documentation-shell-integration.html) enables extremely handy shortcuts like Cmd+Shift+A to select previous commands output and _Auto Command Completion_

+_Update 3_: `zsh` is now the default shell in macOS, so clarified that switching shells only relates to the older versions